 Ah Hua Kelong is a seafood restaurant in Singapore that owns two fish farms located along the northern and eastern coastlines of the island.
-Thanks to the fish farms where they grow their own seafood on the kelongs (traditional offshore platforms built for fishing), the ingredients used in their dishes are remarkably fresh.
+Thanks to the fish farms where they grow their own seafood on the kelongs, the ingredients used in their dishes are remarkably fresh.

-Should travel be made possible in future, you should consider visiting the farms or restaurants.
-At Scaled, one of their two restaurants, the menu consists of simple delights like mussels cooked in homemade curry and cockles served in yuzu chilli.
+At Scaled, one of their two restaurants, the menu consists of simple delights like mussels cooked in homemade curry and smoked seabass pate with caramelised onions and sourdough bread.

-During this period where dining-in is prohibited, you may order their food for takeout and delivery.
-Choose from an assortment of their popular dishes such as sea-caught mud crabs, flower crabs, lobsters, prawns, mussels and steamed clams.
+Choose from an assortment of their popular dishes such as prawns, mussels and pacific mackerel.

 Scaled by Ah Hua Kelong.
 8 Hamilton Road, Singapore 209179. +65 9830 0117.